-Add video to your website and dramatically improve the volume and quality of traffic from search engines such as Google, Yahoo and YouTube.
-Research has shown that an online video is fifty times more likely to hit the front page of Google than single text web page whilst time on site, bounce and click through rates are all improved.
+Adding video to your website can dramatically improve the volume and quality of traffic from search engines such as Google and YouTube.
+Research shows that an online video is 50 times more likely to hit the front page of Google, compared to a single text web page.
+Time on site, bounce and click-through rates are also improved by video.

-The corporate video production process will frequently involve the following stages:
+Our corporate video production process normally involves these stages:

-- Pre-production: planning includes research, script writing and sometime storyboarding.
-The budget will also be agreed at this stage between the production company and client.
+- Pre-production: Planning includes research, script writing and often storyboarding.
+The budget will also be agreed at this stage between Keepsake Videos and the client.

-- Video Production: including location filming with a camera crew and director.
-This may also include other elements, such as actors and presenters.
+- Video production: Including location filming with a camera crew and director.
+This may include further elements, such as actors and presenters.

-- Post-production and video editing: The filmed (live action) footage is edited together.
-This may also include recording an audio voice-over, adding graphics, text and soundtrack with the finished video.
+- Post-production and video editing: The live action footage is edited together to make the finished video.
+This stage may also include recording a voiceover, adding graphics, text and a soundtrack.